 A breach of control occurs when a development or other activity takes place without the necessary planning permission or consent.

-When a breach of control is identified following the monitoring of development or the receipt of a complaint the first course of action is to see whether those responsible will work voluntarily with the council to resolve the breach.
+When a breach of control is identified, following the monitoring of a development or receipt of complaint, the first course of action is to see whether those responsible will work voluntarily with the council to resolve the issue.

-If the situation cannot be resolved amicably the council has to decide whether it is appropriate to take further action.
+If the situation can not be resolved amicably, the council will decide whether it is appropriate to take further action.

 Your email should include as many details as possible, including the location of the alleged breach, timescale and photographs.